DreamPurchaseZnz/English_learning/words about life2.md

 sugar occurs naturally in fruit he makes the odd mistake- noting too serious he's worked here for twenty-odd years
+Prices have risen in order to offset the increased cost of material to produce/raise offspring an ongoing debate/ discussion/ process an onslaught of abuse
+We drive onwards towards the coast
+Some people can only operate well under pressure

 ```